beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 **Property**: Above example, hyparameter filter size = 2(because take 2 by 2 region) and stride = 2, <span style="background-color:#FFFF00">but has no parameter to learn</span>.
 Once fix f and s, just a fixed computation and gradient descent doesn't change anything

-If have 3D input, max pooling is done independently on each of channel one by one and stack output together
+<span style="background-color:#FFFF00">If have 3D input, max pooling is done independently on each of channel one by one and stack output together(每个channel分开max pooling, 然后stack together)</span>

 **Average Pooling**: Instead of taking max of each filter, take the average of each filter. <span style="color:red">not used often compared Max Pooling</span>. <span style="background-color:#FFFF00">One exception: Very deep neural network, you might use average pooling to collapse representation</span>. e.g. (`7 x 7 x 1000` to `1 x 1 x 1000`)